zaggino/z-schema/README.md

 ##Register a custom format

-You can register any format of your own, sync validator function should always respond with boolean:
+You can register any format of your own.
+Your sync validator function should always respond with a boolean:

 ```javascript
 ZSchema.registerFormat("xstring", function (str) {